ApoorvaSrivastav/Split-and-Knit-3D-Fingerprint-Capture-with-a-Single-Camera/README.md

 # Split-and-Knit-3D-Fingerprint-Capture-with-a-Single-Camera
-Welcome to the project page of Split and Knit Algorithm!!!

 3D fingerprint capture is less sensitive to skin moisture levels and avoids skin deformation, which is common in contact-based sensors, in addition to capturing depth information.
 Unfortunately, its adoption is limited due to high cost and system complexity.
 Photometric stereo provides an opportunity to build low-cost, simple sensors capable of high-quality $3D$ capture.
 However, it assumes that the surface being imaged is lambertian and does not work well with non-lambertian surfaces like our fingers.